 The packet helps to absorb any moisture that may enter the container, moisture is known to accelerate the breakdown of active ingredients and decrease the effectiveness of the supplement.

-5. Don’t Purchase More Pre Workout Than You Can Use Before it Expires
+5. Don’t Purchase More Pre-Workouts Than You Can Use Before it Expires

 In summary, the key points to remember are: